Deltares/fews-web-oc/docs/public/oidc/keycloak/README.md

 ![dedicated-scope](./dedicated-scope.png)

 Here a mapper can be configured.
 Chose: Configure a new mapper and select Group Membership.
+N.B.: It is recommended to use Roles instead of Groups.

 ![group-membership-mapper](./group-membership-mapper.png)

 Create a claim called groups and make sure it is added to the access token and id token.
 Disable Full group path.
 It should be Off.